 The cardiovascular system is sensitive to the effect of thyroid hormones (TH) and deficiency or excess in hypo- or hyperthyroid status may significantly alter the cardiac function (Černohorský et al. 1998, Fadel et al. 2000, Yen 2001).
 Beneficial effects of TH are associated with positive inotropic actions and a therapeutic potential of TH as a cardioactive agent has been addressed recently (Hamilton et al. 1998, Klemperer 2002).
-Adverse effects are linked with arrhythmogenicity although the ventricular arrhythmias incidence in clinic is not usually attributed only to hyperthyroidism itself (Aronow 1995).
+Adverse effects linked with arrhythmogenicity although ventricular arrhythmias incidence in clinic is not usually attributed only to hyperthyroidism itself (Aronow 1995).
 Most of the prominent effects of TH is thought to be mediated by thyroid nuclear receptors leading to changes at the transcription level, however, there is some evidence for their non-genomic action (not related to transcription) (Davis and Davis 2002, Dillman 2002).

 We suggest that both the beneficial and adverse effects may be due to either extranuclear (acute) or nuclear (prolonged) TH action.
-We have shown recently that TH in a supra-physiological concentration ( $10^{-8}$ and $10^{-7}$ mol/l) rapidly attenuated a Ca2+ overload in a neonatal heart-cell culture (Zinman et al. 2006).
-Likewise TH in concentration of $10^{-5}$ mol/l decreased a previously elevated cytosolic free Ca2+ in an isolated heart preparation, although in higher concentration ( $10^{-4}$ mol/l) further abnormal Ca2+ increase was detected (Tribulová et al. 2004).
+We have shown recently that TH in a supra-physiological concentration (10-8 and 10-7 mol/l) rapidly attenuated a Ca2+ overload in a neonatal heart-cell culture (Zinman et al. 2006).
+Likewise TH in concentration of 10-5 mol/l decreased a previously elevated cytosolic free Ca2+ in an isolated heart preparation, although in higher concentration (10-4 mol/l) further abnormal Ca2+ increase was detected (Tribulová et al. 2004).
 Alterations of the myocardial Ca2+ handling (in particular function of sarcoplasmic reticulum - SR) due to the long-term effect of pharmacological dose of TH and/or of hyperthyroidism are well established (Aronow 1995, Khoury et al. 1996, Černohorský et al. 1998).
-Since high diastolic Ca2+ has been shown to be a key arrhythmogenic factor involved in the triggering as well as in the maintenance of malignant arrhythmias (Kihara and Morgan 1991, Merrilat et al. 1990, Tribulová et al. 2002), it can be expected that TH may modulate the arrhythmia susceptibility via modulation of the cytosolic free Ca2+.